 What personal information we collect about you

 At all times, we try only to collect the personal information we need for the particular function or activity we are carrying out.
-When you enquire about services provided by psychologists, we may collect your full name, date of birth, email address, phone number, and other personal information, including sensitive information, to help us assess whether any psychologist or psychology practice based at Brisbane City Psychologists is an appropriate service for you and send you information or resources.
-We collect additional personal information about you, including sensitive information, when you book an appointment with a psychologist or psychology practice based at BCP and during the course of treatment with them, for example, your address, emergency contact person, government-related identifiers such as Medicare or DVA numbers, social and medical history.
-We may also collect your bank account details and details of third parties involved in the management or funding of your appointments, for the purposes of administering your appointments payment arrangements.
+When you enquire about services provided by psychologists, we may collect your full name, date of birth, email address, phone number, and other personal information, including sensitive information.
+We collect additional personal information about you, including sensitive information, when you book an appointment with a psychologist or psychology practice and during the course of treatment with them, for example, your address, emergency contact person, government-related identifiers such as Medicare or DVA numbers, social and medical history.
+We may also collect your bank account details and details of third parties involved in the management or funding of your appointments for the purposes of administering your appointment payment arrangements.

-We may collect personal information about you if you are a healthcare professional or healthcare service provider who have referred a client to a psychologist or who are providing services to a client of a psychologist or psychology practice based at BCP, such as your name, medical speciality or position within the organisation your work for, your Medicare provider number if applicable, your contact details.
+We may collect personal information about you if you are a healthcare professional or healthcare service provider who has referred a patient to a psychologist to who we provide services, such as your name, medical speciality or position within the organisation your work for, your Medicare provider number if applicable, your contact details.

-We may collect personal information about you if you interact with us on a commercial basis, for example, service providers and contractors to BCP, or as a member of the public.
+We may collect personal information about you if you interact with us on a commercial basis, for example, service providers to BCP or as a member of the public.
 The kind of personal information we collect will depend on the capacity in which you are dealing with us.
-Generally, it would include your name, your contact details, details and information regarding our interactions and transactions with you and details such as professional registration numbers, insurance certificates, among others.
+Generally, it would include your name, your contact details, details and information regarding our interactions and transactions with you and details such as professional registration numbers and insurance certificates, among others.

 How we collect your personal information